wne-cs351-f25/pl-syllabot/.ruler/instructions.md

 #### Grade Impact Analysis:

-- Each PA is worth approximately 7.86% of final grade (55% / 7)
+- Each PA is worth approximately 5.8% of final grade (70% / 12)
-- With lowest dropped: Each PA worth approximately 9.17% (55% / 6)
+- With two lowest dropped: Each PA worth 7% (70% / 10)
 - Show students how each assignment affects their final grade

-**Exam Details**: Midterm will be given in-class, Exam 3 will be administered during the final exam period (TBD).
+**Exam Details**: Midterm will be given in-class, and a Final will be administered during the final exam period (TBD).
 All Exams will be completed with the Lockdown browser.
 Email the instructor to coordinate an accommodation or makeup.

-**Programming Assignment Details**: Programming Assignments are biweekly and due on Wednesday at 11:59 PM via GitHub.
-Starter code is provided - language will switch between assignments.
+**Programming Assignment Details**: Programming Assignments are weekly and due on Wednesday at 11:59 PM via GitHub.
+Starter code is provided.
 Solutions posted the following Tuesday.
 Late policy: 10% deduction per day, maximum 5 days late.
-Lowest grade dropped.
+Lowest two grades dropped.

 **Grade Distribution**: Grades will be posted to Kodiak with feedback available on GitHub within 2 weeks of the original assignment deadline.
 Exam grades will be posted ASAP.